Skip to main contentSkip to footer

 What to Expect in this Course

-We will use Canvas for assignments, quizzes and exams so you will need to be able to access Canvas regularly.
-A new module will be published for each topic of study Within the published module an Introduction and Information section will provide an overview of our area of study.
+We will use Canvas for assignments, quizzes and exams so you will need to understand how to use Canvas and be able to access Canvas regularly.
+A new module will be published for each topic of study.
+The timeframe of each study will be noted in the Canvas module along with an Introduction and Information section which will provide an overview of each area of study.
 The module will also include any assignments, quizzes, exams or other activities for that subject.
-Textbook reading is required each week.
-Recorded Instructor lectures on most of our topics of study will also be published in your modules.
+Textbook reading is required.
+Recorded Instructor lectures on most of our topics of study will also be published in your modules, along with embedded documentaries and films.

 Types of Assessments

-Assessments will include online quizzes and activities, written assignments, participation in online discussion boards and in class active learning.
-There will be a mid-term and final exam.
+Assessments will include quizzes, written assignments, participation in online discussion boards and in class active learning.
+There will be a final exam, and in full semester length classes, a mid-term exam also)

 Textbook Information

-Full length semester classes, HISTORY 111 and HISTORY 112: Required textbook -- VISIONS of AMERICA, third edition; Authors: Keene, et al. Pearson publishers.
+FOR HISTORY 111 and HISTORY 112: VISIONS of AMERICA, third edition; Authors: Keene, et al. Pearson publishers.
 For History 111: Volume 1, For History 112: Volume 2

 Other Relevant Course Information

 There are short FIRST WEEK ASSIGNMENTS based on the syllabus or other introductory information in our Canvas course shell.
-I will drop students who do not complete these assignments by the due dates in the first week of class
+Students NOT COMPLETING THESE ASSIGNMENTS WILL BE DROPPED FROM CLASSComplete these assignments by the due dates in the first week of class.
+This is to meet CA state requirements regarding student attendance in a course.

 Come ready to enjoy history… I’m looking forward to our class together !